mattnappo/efa/design/interpreter.md

 ## Call Stack and Frames

 The interpreter state maintains a fixed size call stack.
 Each entry is of type `StackFrame`, and contains a CodeObject to execute.
 Each `StackFrame` also has a mapping of local variables to their values.
+Thus, a call stack acts as a execution context for a code object.

 Fields:
 * codeobj - The codeobject of the frame/function